FTC-23511/SolversLib-Docs/features/commands.md

 # Commands

-The FTCLib provides a Command-based OpMode to define your robot's `OpMode` routine.
+SolversLib provides a Command-based OpMode to define your robot's `OpMode` routine.
 Instead of hard-coding instructions in your OpMode, you can leverage the reusability of the `CommandOpMode` structure to predefined `Command` routines and run them sequentially.
 You can also set timeouts for a `Command` to automatically terminate a running command.

 ## Subsystem